MrManilex/Blackjack/README.md

 - Creating a brain for the dealer essentially making them draw after player as hit IF their total hand is low
 - More interactive CSS with popup messages telling state of game instead of in the middle
 - Adding animation to cards flips or when cards are first drawn to dealer and player
+- Adding GIFs or videos that display when game winner has been decided